 The air system must be pressurized to use the power dump valve system.
-A manual operating tool is provided in the case of low or no air pressure.

 4. After contents are emptied, dislodge remaining solids in the body waste tank by attaching a garden hose to the water inlet labeled "sewer."
 Valve must be open when using this inlet.
 Flush for about 2 minutes.